wandb/docs/docs/guides/data-and-model-versioning/model-versioning.md

 ### Flexible tracking and hosting

-Beyond these common scenarios, you can use core Artifact features to upload, version, alias, compare, and download models, supporting any custom model training and management process on local or remote filesystems, via S3, GCP, or https.
+Beyond these common scenarios, you can use core Artifact features to upload, version, alias, compare, and download models, supporting any custom model training and management process on local or remote file systems, via S3, GCP, or https.

 ## Core Artifacts features